 Render vs Heroku

 We’ve built Render to help developers and businesses avoid the cost and inflexibility traps of legacy Platform-as-a-Service solutions like Heroku.
 Our customers often tell us Render is what Heroku could have been.
-This page explains why so many Heroku customers migrate to Render every day.
+This page explains why so many former Heroku customers consider Render to be the best Heroku alternative.

-Heroku is prohibitively expensive.
-Customers running production and staging workloads typically see cost reductions of over 50% after switching to Render, often saving thousands of dollars every month.
+Heroku pricing is prohibitively high.
+Heroku customers running production and staging workloads typically see cost reductions of over 50% after switching to Render, often saving thousands of dollars every month.

 Instance RAM Heroku Render Monthly Savings (%) 512 MB $25 $7 72% 1 GB $50 $15 70% 2.5 GB $250 $50 80%

-All prices are per instance per month, and Heroku’s free and hobby instances aren’t included; free instances go to sleep after 30 minutes of inactivity, while all Render instances are always on; hobby tier instances do not support horizontal scaling or zero downtime deploys, both standard Render features.
+All prices are per instance per month, and Heroku’s free and hobby instances aren’t included; Unlike Render instances, Heroku’s free dynos go to sleep after 30 minutes of inactivity.
+All Render instances are always on.
+In addition, hobby tier instances do not support horizontal scaling or zero downtime deploys, both standard Render features.

 - Render does not offset free tier costs by overcharging paying customers.
 You pay for what you use, prorated to the second.

 - Render Disks offer convenient block storage for data that needs to persist across deploys.
 You can also use them to run stateful applications like MySQL, Elasticsearch, Mongo, MinIO (S3-compatible object storage), and persistent Redis without depending on expensive third-party addons.
-Heroku does not offer the ability to store data across deploys.
+Heroku can not store data across deploys.

-- Render offers native support for static sites and scheduled/cron jobs which are both missing on Heroku.
+- Render offers native support for static sites with a global CDN, and full-featured cron (scheduled) jobs which are missing on Heroku.

 - With Render’s built-in private networking and service discovery you can create Redis and Elasticsearch instances that are inaccessible over the Internet.
-Heroku only provides this feature in Private Spaces, an enterprise offering which costs several thousand dollars per month.
+Heroku only provides this feature in Private Spaces, an enterprise offering which costs several thousand dollars more per month compared to Render.

 - With Render’s native environments, you get complete control over how your application is built: run anything from a single build command to a complex shell script.
-Heroku requires understanding and usage of buildpacks, which can often be hard to customize.
-In addition, like buildpacks, Render automatically suggests build and start commands for your app by inspecting the code in real time.
+Deploying to production is no more difficult than running your code locally.
+Heroku requires buildpacks, which can be hard to understand and customize.
+Render removes the complexity of buildpacks while retaining many of their benefits like suggested build and start commands.

 - Render’s managed PostgreSQL instances have built-in IP access control as an additional layer of security.
 It isn’t possible to limit public Internet access to Heroku PostgreSQL outside of the enterprise Private Spaces offering.